tgsmikema/CRM-Tech-Demo/README.md

 4) then enter `npm run dev` to start the frontend server.

 5) in your local browser, navigate to `http:localhost:5173/` to start browsing!

+---

+### Step-by-step tutorial on set up a new .NET project:

+plesae refer to the pdf file in the repository root folder to learn how to set up a brand new .NET web API project from scratch.